-The SCOR Group is pursuing with great determination its selective underwriting policy which aims to restore its profitability and further strengthen its solvency.
+The SCOR Group is pursuing with great determination its selective underwriting policy that aims to restore its profitability and further strengthen its solvency.
 The redeployment of its book towards more profitable activities in the most promising markets is already well underway.
-The SCOR Group is taking advantage of satisfactory reinsurance market conditions, witnessed notably in the net combined ratios delivered during the first semester of 2005.
-These results confirm the recovery of the Group recorded during the fourth quarter of 2003 and during the year 2004, the sustaining of which depends on the developments in the Group's rating, claims patterns and the developments in the overall financial environment.
-All of the Group's businesses would benefit from a return to a better rating.
+The SCOR Group is taking advantage of satisfactory reinsurance market conditions, witnessed notably in the net combined ratios delivered during the first half of 2005.

+All of the Group's businesses will benefit from the return to a better rating as of 1 August 2005.

-LIMITED AUDITORS' REPORT
+AUDITORS' REPORT

-This is a free translation into English of the original statutory auditors' report on the consolidated interim financial statements, signed and issued in the French language, and is provided solely for the convenience of English speaking readers.
+This is a free translation into English of the original statutory auditors' report on the consolidated half-year financial information, signed and issued in the French language, and is provided solely for the convenience of English speaking readers.